 Together – through education and raising awareness - Central YMCA and BALI hope to steer more trained, qualified and skilled young people into the industry.

 The other challenge is convincing employers to make the most of their apprenticeship levy before they lose it and have the confidence to take on apprentices.
 Steve believes that due to pre-conceived ideas of how previous apprenticeship schemes have operated in the past, take-up has been slow:

 “This time, the government wants to give back control to the employer so they can decide for themselves how the apprenticeship will work, who they will take on and what training provider they will use.
 This is great in some ways, but not all employers understand it.
 If they don’t understand it, they are less likely to take it up.
 In reality, it’s actually not that complicated and employers need to understand the value of having an apprentice.”

-Thanks to YMCA Training’s vast experience and knowledge, horticulture apprenticeships needn’t be as daunting as they first appear.
-YMCA Training also has the edge over other training providers in that their tutors will work with each apprentice on the employer’s site instead of employers losing their apprentices one day a week to college.
+Thanks to Central YMCA’s vast experience and knowledge, horticulture apprenticeships needn’t be as daunting as they first appear.
+Central YMCA also has the edge over other training providers in that their tutors will work with each apprentice on the employer’s site instead of employers losing their apprentices one day a week to college.